 Perhaps he did, but I was too exhausted myself, and shell-shocked and – insert more new mum clichés here – to realise.

 No, let’s go with my initial statement: he really didn’t sleep that much.

 Before he was born, we bought the Sleepyhead Deluxe.
 I’d heard how these (very expensive) inventions were a boon for getting babies to sleep, and they were portable too!
 How handy.

 I romanticised about plonking my beautiful snoozing baby in it next to me on the settee, while I enjoyed a box set and a chocolate HobNob or two.

-I can laugh at my naivety now.
+I can laugh now.
 I know everyone says it, but I was so unprepared for the sleep disruption and sleep deprivation following Ted’s arrival.

 And he did sleep, of course.
 It’s just that he was never a very settled newborn, and so neither was his sleep.

 He was colicky for the first three months (which I’ve previously written about) and we had some awful nights as a result: 20 minute snatches of sleep here and there, two to three hours at a time when things began improving, slowly, around month four.

 And things finally improved to the point of which I’d dreamed about – i.e. Ted sleeping through! – a mere* 16 months later.

 *’Mere’ is used tongue-in-cheek here, if you hadn’t noticed.